Mapulana people: Medicine

 Traditional medicine has been and still is a specialty of Mapulana.
-This could be attributed to the rich sub tropical climate of Mapulaneng making herbs to grow in abundance.
+This could be attributed to the rich subtropical climate of Mapulaneng, which allows herbs to grow in abundance.
 Traditional medicine is dispensed by Dingaka (traditional doctors).
-To become a traditional doctor one has to undergo rigorous and lengthy training under a Gobela (Guru).
+To become a traditional doctor, one has to undergo rigorous and lengthy training under a Gobela (Guru).
 A traditional doctor-in-training is called a letwasane (Sangoma).
 Rainmaking was also Mapulana's specialty.

 Initiation

 Mapulana initiate their youth into womanhood and manhood.
-The initiation school (koma) is held in winter.
+The initiation school (koma) is held in winter (mid June to mid August).
 The practices of initiation schools are marked by secrecy.
 Boys who have undergone initiation together will belong to the same mphato/moroto (regiment).
 An elaborate system is in place to distinguish a regiment from another based on when the regiment was initiated.
 The uninitiated cannot "visit" an initiation school when it is in session.
-The names of Mephato ya badika are Matuba, Mangana, Magakwa, Madingwane, Mankwe, Maakwa, .Madisha, Makgola, Madikwa, Manala, Magolopo.
-As can be expected women do not have regiments.
+The names of Mephato ya Badika are Matuba, Mangana, Magakwa, Madingwane, Mankwe, Maakwa, Madisha, Makgola, Madikwa, Manala, and Magolopo.
+As can be expected, women do not have regiments.